|Phase III||Prevention||Closed||60 and over||NCI, Other||2009P-001217|

-The VITamin D and OmegA-3 TriaL (VITAL) is a randomized clinical trial in 20,000 U.S. men and women investigating whether taking daily dietary supplements of vitamin D3 (2000 IU) or omega-3 fatty acids (Omacor® fish oil, 1 gram) reduces the risk of developing cancer, heart disease, and stroke in people who do not have a prior history of these illnesses.
+The VITamin D and OmegA-3 TriaL (VITAL) is an ongoing randomized clinical trial in 25,875 U.S. men and women investigating whether taking daily dietary supplements of vitamin D3 (2000 IU) or omega-3 fatty acids (Omacor® fish oil, 1 gram) reduces the risk of developing cancer, heart disease, and stroke in people who do not have a prior history of these illnesses.

 Further Study Information

-Eligible participants will be assigned by chance (like a coin toss) to one of four groups: (1) daily vitamin D3 and omega-3; (2) daily vitamin D3 and omega-3 placebo; (3) daily vitamin D placebo and omega-3; or (4) daily vitamin D placebo and omega-3 placebo.
-Participants have an equal chance of being assigned to any of these four groups and a 3 out of 4 chance of getting at least one active agent.
+Eligible participants were assigned by chance (like a coin toss) to one of four groups: (1) daily vitamin D3 and omega-3; (2) daily vitamin D3 and omega-3 placebo; (3) daily vitamin D placebo and omega-3; or (4) daily vitamin D placebo and omega-3 placebo.
+Participants had an equal chance of being assigned to any of these four groups and a 3 out of 4 chance of getting at least one active agent.

-1. are men aged 50 or more or women aged 55 or more;
+1. be men aged 50 or older or women aged 55 or older;

 2. have no history of cancer (except non-melanoma skin cancer), heart attack, stroke, transient ischemic attack, angina pectoris, CABG, or PCI;